simoninireland/cl-vhdsl/doc/core/rep-spec-binders.rst

-.. _rtl-rep-spec-binders:
+.. _core-rep-spec-binders:

 Representation-specific binders
 ===============================

-The general-purpose :ref:`rtl-binders` provide for the selection of representations (as wires, registers, and constants) for bindings.
+The general-purpose :ref:`vl-binders` provide for the selection of representations (as wires, registers, and constants) for bindings.
 However, sometimes a block of bindings with the *same* representation is needed, and these can be declared using the representation-specific